About Salmon Bay Paddle

 I started Salmon Bay Paddle in 2010 to provide personable expert SUP instruction in the Pacific Northwest.
 I’ve transformed lives by empowering and giving confidence to many who didn’t think they’d stand or enjoy being on the water.
 Students have lost weight, increased their self-esteem, and have paddled in places and conditions they’d never imagined they’d be capable of.
 SUP has changed my life, so I love to share my knowledge and skills with students to help them become confident and skilled paddlers.

-In 2013, I co-founded and am director for PSUPA (Professional Stand Up Paddle Association) which trains and certifies SUP instructors worldwide.
+In 2013, I co-founded and am the former director for PSUPA (Professional Stand Up Paddle Association) which trains and certifies SUP instructors worldwide.
 I also contribute paddling articles for SUP Magazine, Stand Up Journal, Canoe Kayak, the Inertia and Kenmore Air’s inflight magazine.
 My blog is a great resource for paddling tips on techniques and safety.

 In 2016, I had pulmonary edema but luckily survived to come back to mostly normal health in the year after and full health by 2018.
 While still in the process of rebuilding confidence, in 2018 I signed up for my first endurance paddling race, the Seventy48 put on by the NW Maritime Center (think Race to Alaska folks).
 The race is 70 miles in 48hrs from Tacoma to Port Townsend, WA and I completed half of it in 2018 and 50 miles (20 miles more) in 2019.